RoyalUr/RoyalUr.net/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest new idea to improve The Royal Game of Ur
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+_Describe the feature you'd like to see added to The Royal Game of Ur._

+Please add:
-A clear and concise description of what you want to happen.
+1. A clear and descriptive title to this issue.

-**Screenshots**
+2. What is the current behaviour?

-If applicable, add screenshots to help explain your problem.
+3. If applicable, screenshots can help a lot to convey your proposed changes.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+4. Explain why this change would be useful.

+Thankyou for suggesting a new feature for The Royal Game of Ur!